 I heard there’s an HPV vaccine for girls, what about guys?

 Yes, another very important prevention option are the HPV vaccines (Gardasil® and Gardasil 9®).
 The HPV vaccine is approved by the FDA for males 9 to 26 years.
 If the HPV vaccine is given before a teen’s 15th birthday, only 2 shots are needed.
 The second shot should be given about 6 months after the first one.
 However, if a young man is 15 or older, he will need 3 shots.
 The 2nd shot should be given 1-2 months after the first dose and the 3rd dose is given 6 months after the first dose.
 The CDC recommends that vaccination begin at 11-12 years old.

 Two of the HPV vaccines (Gardasil® and Gardasil 9®) protect against genital warts and anal cancer in males.
 Gardasil® protects against four types of HPV: 6 and 11, which cause genital warts in men, and types 16 and 18, which have been linked to anal cancer in men.
 Gardasil 9® protects against 9 types of HPV, including those that can cause cancers and genital warts in men: 6, 11, 16, 18, 31, 33, 45, 52, and 58.

-All kids who are 11 or 12 years old should get the three-dose series of HPV vaccine to protect against HPV.
+All kids who are 11 or 12 years old should get the series of HPV vaccine to protect against HPV.
 Teen boys who did not start or finish the HPV vaccine series when they were younger should get it now.
 The CDC recommends young men who weren’t vaccinated before get vaccinated through age 21.
 The vaccine is also recommended for any man who has sex with men through age 26, and for men with compromised immune systems (including HIV) or organ transplants through age 26, if they did not get HPV vaccine when they were younger.